 Because no Belgians are moving to Poland to work.

-In fact, there aren’t many people moving to Poland to work at all because the salary is not as attractive as in France or Belgium for example.
+In fact, there aren’t many people moving to Poland to work at all (besides Ukrainians) because the salary is not as attractive as in France or Belgium, for example.

-And while there aren’t that many positions suited for me because I don’t speak Polish, the few positions that there are are more than enough because I am not competing against anyone in Poland: no Belgians are looking for jobs in Poland!
+And while there aren’t that many positions suited for me because I don’t speak Polish, the few positions that there were were more than enough.

 If you want to escape competition, go where nobody goes.